pcfreak30/gutenberg-starter-blocks/README.md

 to the *dist/* folder.
 The `watch` command will sit in the terminal and wait for files to change, then run the `build` script.

+**OR, you could just ignore all this transpiling jazz.
+If all your users run a modern browser, there's no need for it.**

+So instead, open up *gutenberg-starter-blocks.php* (or whatever you've renamed it to), and set the $js_compatibilty property to `false`.
+And then forget about it!
+The only handy thing you'll lose is automatic cache busting, as the transpilation script also does a version bump - but you can manually set this by updating the version number of your plugin.